 All four plans include unmetered bandwidth, free SSL certificates, 1 domain free for one year, and free CDN (Content Delivery Network).
 Of course, all of them come with their own particularities:

-- Basic – offers hosting for 1 website with 50GB SSD storage.
+- Basic – offers hosting for 1 website with 10GB SSD storage.
 You can also connect up to 5 email accounts.
 This plan is great if you're just starting out.

-- Choice Plus – this plan is pretty much the same as the previous one, except that you also get domain privacy and automated backups free for one year.
+- Choice Plus – this plan is pretty much the same as the previous one, except that you also get domain privacy, automated backups free for one year, and the storage now is 40GB.
 You can opt for this plan if you need privacy.

-- Pro – what makes this plan different from the previous one is that you get free automated backups and domain privacy for the whole term.
+- Pro – what makes this plan different from the previous one is that you get free automated backups, domain privacy for the whole term, and a storage of 100GB.
 It’s also hosted on servers with fewer accounts on them –suitable for those who require better performance.